ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

             )
             .build();
 ```
 The first line is the same sytax on the client side of adding a `player_movement_update` function to the system.
 We need to recieve input from the `MoveCommand` message; hence, we need to subscribe the `MoveCommand` message.
 Lastly, we need to add an **query**.
 Query is one of the most important concept when it comes to server side implementation;it will fetch all the entities that matches the conditions.
-The first parameter of the query function takes the name of the query; we will talk the importance of the naming the query in the next system.
+The first parameter of the query function takes the name of the query; we will talk the importance of the naming the query in the other systems such as collision.
 The second parameter is the condition of the query.
 In this query, we want all the entities that has the `Player` component and `Transform` component.
 With those component, the function has permission to modify the component.
 If you want the component not to be modified, then we can simply change the permission from `Access::Write` to `Access::Read`.
 The last function is building just like the client side did.
 Now, lets switch our focus to the `player_movement_update` function.

 First, we are going to implement the function inside the `ServerState` as the following code.